digitalpianism/abandonedcarts/README.md

 # Release Notes

+## 1.0.2
+- Fix a bug where the admin URL would be used when notifying from the backend
+- Fix a bug where admin users store would not remain on a multistore install

+## 1.0.1
+- Fix a bug where the data script would never run

 ## 1.0.0
 - Full refactor of the module
 - Add two grids to the backend to see the abandoned carts